sylhare/sylhare.github.io/_posts/2021/2021-05-26-Generate-jekyll-blog-stats.md

 ### Blog's tags overview

-To see what are the main topics in this blog, in my case I use tags are category 🤷‍♀️ one tag per article.
+To see what are the main topics in this blog, in my case I use tags as category 🤷‍♀️ with one tag per article.
 Besides, bringing a use case for a radar type of graph, this one also display the editorial line of the blog.

 <canvas id='radar-js' class='chart'></canvas>